Signs and Symptoms of Drug or Alcohol Overdose

 If they are not breathing, begin chest compressions and administer 2 breaths every 30 compressions.
 Continue giving CPR and follow all other medical advice given by your 911 operator while you wait for a medical professional to arrive.

-Prevent a Drug Overdose by Getting Treatment at TruPath Recovery
+Prevent a Drug Overdose by Getting Help at TruPath Recovery

 Our medically reviewed facilities are equipped to help you at any stage in your recovery journey, including access to intervention specialists to stage a successful intervention for someone close to you.
 We also have highly trained medical staff on hand 24/7 to assist with pain management during medical detox from withdrawal symptoms and addressing mental health issues that are often co-occurring in those struggling with drug addictions.